bschulz81/AcceleratedLinearAlgebra/README.md

 Version history
+By 11.09.25:

+Added test cases for simple matrix, vector and tensor operations with row and column major data.
+Reworked the datastruct class to ensure the matrix and tensor functions work for higher than rank 2, updated the mdspan class, which does not own the data, but strides and extents, to clean up the memory consistently.

+Next is a rework of the mdspan_data class.
+Then, I will revisit the message passing interface functions and test them extensively and add matrix and tensor functions where necessary to full mpi support.
+After that one can then finally do numerical mathematics and add function optimizers and support for differential equations and statistics.

 By 09.09.25
 Fixed the class in datastruct.h to accomodate for column major matrices in addition to the rowmajor case which was used in the algorithms earlier.
 I added test cases for column major data